-A lack of diversity in politics is painfully clear when identifying the small group of “insiders” who dominate newspapers, radio, television and much of the debate online -- alongside the narrow number of story angles such coverage delivers (new spectacles, Labor in crisis, longest election campaign ever).
+A lack of diversity in politics is painfully clear when identifying the small group of “insiders” who dominate newspapers, radio, television and much of the debate online — alongside the narrow number of story angles such coverage delivers (new spectacles, Labor in crisis, longest election campaign ever).
 While there are a number of prominent female political journalists doing some excellent work in the press gallery, that’s about where the diversity ends.
-What’s lacking is diversity in views, diversity in culture, experience and background, and diversity in mediums -- it’s odd to think the latter is still a challenge, especially when there are so many channels now for journalists and non-journalists to report what’s going on. -- Angela Priestley (read the full story at Women’s Agenda)
+What’s lacking is diversity in views, diversity in culture, experience and background, and diversity in mediums — it’s odd to think the latter is still a challenge, especially when there are so many channels now for journalists and non-journalists to report what’s going on. — Angela Priestley (read the full story at Women’s Agenda)

 Front page of the day.
 Following a dramatic 35-minute blackout, the Baltimore Ravens edged out the San Francisco 49ers 34-31 yesterday in one of the most exciting Superbowl games ever.

 Video of the day.
 As well as the game itself, the other perennial Superbowl highlight is the commercials.
-This steamy ad for domain registrar Go Daddy -- featuring a make-out session between Israeli supermodel Bar Refaeli and a nerd -- has got lots of people talking.
+This steamy ad for domain registrar Go Daddy — featuring a make-out session between Israeli supermodel Bar Refaeli and a nerd — has got lots of people talking.